Endoscopic lifting of simple supercuspidal representations of SO(2n+1) to GL(2n): Introduction

 The first step follows from general results.
-Since the representation $\pi$ is self-dual, the $L$-parameter $\phi$ of $\pi$ is also self-dual by a property of the local Langlands correspondence for $\GL_{2n}$.
+Since the representation $\pi_{2b,\xi}$ is self-dual, the $L$-parameter $\phi$ of $\pi_{2b,\xi}$ is also self-dual by a property of the local Langlands correspondence for $\GL_{2n}(F)$.
 Hence the image of $\phi$ in $\widehat{\GL_{2n}}=\GL_{2n}(\C)$ is contained in either $\mathrm{O}_{2n}(\C)$ or $\Sp_{2n}(\C)$.
-By a result in \cite{Mieda:2015}, the image is in $\Sp_{2n}(\C)=\widehat{\SO_{2n+1}}$, hence $\phi$ factors through an $L$-parameter $\phi'$ of $\SO_{2n+1}$.
-Then, by the local classification theorem in \cite{MR3135650} and the theorem for parametrizing supercuspidal representations of $\SO_{2n+1}(F)$ in \cite{Xu:2015aa}, we know that the $L$-packet for $\phi'$ is a singleton consisting of a supercuspidal representation $\pi'$.
+By a result in \cite{Mieda:2016}, the image is in $\Sp_{2n}(\C)=\widehat{\SO_{2n+1}}$, hence $\phi$ factors through an $L$-parameter $\phi'$ of $\SO_{2n+1}(F)$.
+Then, by the local classification theorem in \cite{MR3135650} and the theorem for parametrizing supercuspidal representations of $\SO_{2n+1}(F)$ in \cite{MR3713922}, we know that the $L$-packet for $\phi'$ is a singleton consisting of a supercuspidal representation $\pi'$.

 The key point of the proof is the second step to show that this representation $\pi'$ is in fact simple supercuspidal.
-Our strategy is to compare characters of $\pi$ and $\pi'$.
-We first compute the twisted character of the simple supercuspidal representation $\pi$ for special elements, which we call $\mathit{affine}$ $\mathit{generic}$ elements.
+Our strategy is to compare characters of $\pi_{2b,\xi}$ and $\pi'$.
+We first compute the twisted character of the simple supercuspidal representation $\pi_{2b,\xi}$ at special elements, which are called $\mathit{affine}$ $\mathit{generic}$ elements.
 By using the twisted character formula for supercuspidal representations, we write these character values explicitly in terms of Kloosterman sums.
-We remark that such a computation was already done by many people in the case of standard $\GL_n$ (for example, \cite{Imai:2014aa}), but our computation in this paper is more conceptual and valid for other groups.
+We remark that such a computation was already done by many people in the case of the standard $\GL_n$ (for example, \cite{MR3843393}), but our computation in this paper is more conceptual and valid for other groups.

-Then, by the endoscopic character relation, we can express the character of $\pi'$ in terms of the twisted character of $\pi$, which is already computed.
+Then, by the endoscopic character relation, we can express the character of $\pi'$ in terms of the twisted character of $\pi_{2b,\xi}$, which is already computed.
 From this relation, we can show that $\pi'$ is either simple supercuspidal or depth-zero supercuspidal.
 To eliminate the possibility that $\pi'$ is depth-zero supercuspidal, we next compute the character of depth-zero supercuspidal representations, and compare them.
 Once we know that $\pi'$ is simple supercuspidal, we can show that $\pi'=\pi'_{b, \xi}$ easily by computing the characters of simple supercuspidal representations of $\SO_{2n+1}(F)$ and considering the Fourier transform of Kloosterman sums, and this completes the proof.